 Any cutbank resulting from watercourse crossing removal shall not exceed a slope of 50% from the outside edge of the channel to prevent slumping and erosion.

-Work in Waters of the State
+Other Work in Waters of the State

 Work in waters of the state must not cause or contribute to an exceedance of water quality objectives or water quality control plans.
-Work in waters commences at the onset of the regulated activity and continues until the activity is finished and all restoration of the affected work area is complete.
+Work in waters of the state commences at the onset of the regulated activity and continues until the activity is finished and all restoration of the affected work area is complete.
 The term “work in waters” means any activities in any waters of the state that are permitted under this General Order, regardless of the presence or absence of flowing or standing water.

 If temporary diversions or impoundments of water, cofferdams, or similar structures installed for the purpose of temporary dewatering work areas are planned, a dewatering plan that includes the following information must be provided with the NOI: (a) an adequate description of the proposed dewatering structures, including design criteria, (b) appropriate BMPs for the installation, operation, maintenance, and removal of those structures, and (c) appropriate monitoring for water quality upstream and downstream of diversion structures.